HKUST-Aerial-Robotics/eudm_planner/readme.md

 # EUDM Planner

-* The code will be released soon.
+* Notice: The current version is for reference only.
+The released EUDM planner can be integrated with our [SSC planner](https://github.com/HKUST-Aerial-Robotics/spatiotemporal_semantic_corridor).
+The whole dependencies and a playable demo will be released in: **https://github.com/HKUST-Aerial-Robotics/HDJI_planning_core**.

 ## Introduction